cmckni3/AFNetworking-PromiseKit/README.md

 ### Manual

-* Drop `AFHTTPRequestOperation+PromiseKit.h` and `AFHTTPRequestOperation+PromiseKit.m`
+* Drop `AFHTTPRequestOperation+PromiseKit.h`, `AFHTTPRequestOperation+PromiseKit.m`,
-into an XCode project and set the appropriate targets.
+and `AFNetworking-PromiseKit.h` into an XCode project with AFNetworking and set the appropriate targets.

 ## Usage